-The forward-scatter visibility meter evaluates the Meteorological Optical Range (MOR) by measuring the scatter of infrared light in air.
+The forward-scatter visibility meter estimates the Meteorological Optical Range (MOR) by gauging the scatter of infrared light in the air.

-Typical applications are visibility measurement at airports and onboard ships, fog detection and warning for highways, and meteorological observations at remote locations.
+These sensors find extensive use in applications such as visibility measurement at airports and on ships, fog detection and warning for highways, and meteorological observations at remote locations.

-Ranges up to 75 000 meters are available.
-Low maintenance lens design will be very useful for offshore use.
-See below for additional Present Weather option.
+Ranges up to 75,000 meters are at your disposal, with the low-maintenance lens design being particularly suitable for offshore use.
+Please explore below for the additional Present Weather option.

-Visibility sensors can also be delivered with a Present Weather option that automatically identifies and reports 7 different types of precipitation (rain, freezing rain, drizzle, freezing drizzle, mixed rain/snow, snow, ice pellets).
-This option can be very useful where operations may depend upon visibility.
-Please contact us for details.
+We offer visibility sensors equipped with a Present Weather option that automatically identifies and reports seven types of precipitation (rain, freezing rain, drizzle, freezing drizzle, mixed rain/snow, snow, and ice pellets).
+This feature is ideal where operations significantly depend on visibility.
+For more details, please don’t hesitate to contact us.